Ichiro Suzuki: 2001: Rookie of the Year and AL MVP

 Due to an agreement between Japanese baseball and the MLB, Suzuki was not allowed to play in the United States before 2001.
 His move to the United States was viewed with some interest because he was among the first Japanese position players to play for an MLB team.
-In the same way that many Japanese teams had considered the 18-year-old Suzuki too small to draft in 1992, many Americans believed he would prove too frail to succeed against Major League pitching or endure the longer 162-game season.
-Suzuki made an auspicious debut with Seattle, and in the Mariners' eighth game revealed his tremendous throwing arm by gunning down Oakland's Terrence Long, who had tried to advance from first to third on a teammate's single to right field.
-That play would be dubbed "The Throw" by Japanese media covering Suzuki's progress.
+In the same way that many Japanese teams had considered the 18-year-old Suzuki too small to draft in 1992, many Americans believed he would prove too frail to succeed against major league pitching or endure the longer 162-game season.
+Suzuki made an auspicious debut with Seattle, and in the Mariners' eighth game revealed his tremendous throwing arm by gunning down Terrence Long of the Oakland Athletics, who had tried to advance from first to third on a teammate's single to right field.
+That play would be dubbed "The Throw" by Japanese media covering Suzuki.

 After expressing no preference as to a uniform number, Suzuki was issued #51 by the Mariners, which was his number when he played in Japan.
 He was initially hesitant because it had previously been worn by pitching star Randy Johnson.
 To avoid insulting Johnson, Suzuki sent a personal message to the pitcher promising not to "bring shame" to the uniform.
-His trepidation was unfounded, as he had a spectacular 2001 season, accumulating a rookie-record 242 hits, breaking Lloyd Waner’s rookie record of 223 hits dating back to 1927, and the most hits by any MLB player since 1930.
+His trepidation was unfounded, as he had a spectacular 2001 season, accumulating a rookie-record 242 hits, breaking Lloyd Waner's record of 223 hits in 1927, and the most hits by any MLB player since 1930.
 His perennial Gold Glove fielding led Safeco's right field to be dubbed "Area 51".
 With a .350 batting average and 56 stolen bases, Suzuki was the first player to lead his league in both categories since Jackie Robinson in 1949.
 The season included hitting streaks of 25 and 23 games, an appearance on the cover of Sports Illustrated, and intense media attention on both sides of the Pacific.
 Fans from Japan were taking $2,000 baseball tours, sometimes flying in and out of the U.S. just to watch Suzuki's games.
 More than 150 Japanese reporters and photographers were given media access.
 Safeco Field's sushi stands began selling "Ichirolls", a spicy tuna roll served with wasabi and ginger.